Tilcob/Road-To-Glory/README.md

 ## Content pipeline

 The game loads structured content that is pre-indexed for fast lookup.
-Index files are generated from the source content and kept in `assets` for runtime loading.
+Index files are generated from the source content via Gradle asset tasks and kept in `assets` for runtime loading (they are gitignored).

 ### Quest data